falcondb/xdp-tutorial/study-notes/notes-about-xdp-bpf-lib.md

 and then set the vlan_hdr pointer to the offset sizeof(ethernet header), the ethhdr.h_proto is the vlan TPID, and the TCI is the next 2 bytes.
 The encapsulated ethernet type will be at h_vlan_encapsulated_proto

 ### Lesson packet02
-The checksum in UDP is optional for IPV4, but mandatory for IPV6.
+* The checksum in UDP is optional for IPV4, but mandatory for IPV6.
 Need to fix the checksum in IPV6.
+* The TCI (Tag control information) in 802.1q (vlan) header contains 3 bits priority level and 1 bit congestion collection, the rest 12 bits are for vid.
+The sample code doesn't explicitly separate them.
+* Be careful with overflow, and remember calling `bpf_htons()` to the header.